 If you bank with one of the big banks like Chase, Citi, Wells Fargo, or Bank of America, some of your money is funding the fossil fuel industry.
 Worldwide, those four banks are the four biggest lenders to the fossil fuel industry.

 Surprised?
-Well, the biggest 60 commercial and investment banks in the world have invested $4.6 trillion in the fossil fuel industry since 2015, according to a 2022 report.
+Well, the biggest 60 commercial and investment banks in the world have invested $4.6 trillion in the fossil fuel industry from 2016 to 2021, according to a 2022 report.
 Sure, they also fund renewable energy projects, too, but the bottom line is that, for any American with more than $125,000 in the mainstream banking system, those investments are likely producing more carbon in a year than all the actions in their daily life combined.